-EU watchdog says regulators should ban 'letter-box' investment firms
+EU says regulators should stop 'letter-box' financial firms

-LONDON (Reuters) - Regulators should prevent investment firms from setting up shop in one jurisdiction to avoid stricter controls in their home state, the European Union's markets watchdog said on Thursday.
+LONDON (Reuters) - Regulators should prevent investment firms from setting up shop in one jurisdiction to avoid stricter controls in their home state, the European Union's markets watchdog said, as centers such as Dublin, Frankfurt and Paris vie for business.

-EU supervisory authorities are concerned about a "race to the bottom" as financial services firms shift operations after Britain leaves the bloc in 2019.
+EU authorities are concerned about a "race to the bottom" as financial services firms shift operations after Britain leaves the bloc in 2019, amid reports businesses are being set up that are effectively no more than postal addresses to take advantage of more lenient rules in some countries.

+Ireland has complained to the European Commission that it is being undercut by rival centers, Reuters reported in March.

-National securities regulators should "mitigate the risk of letter-box entities and ensure that any relocation is effective", the European Securities and Markets Authority (ESMA) said in an 'opinion', or formal guidance.
+National securities regulators should "mitigate the risk of letter-box entities and ensure that any relocation is effective", the European Securities and Markets Authority (ESMA) said in an 'opinion', or formal guidance, on Thursday.

 Regulators should ensure senior management are based in the home jurisdiction of the firm and that "board members and senior managers in the EU27 have effective decision-making powers, even where the investment firm is part of a group", ESMA said.

-If regulators believe that investment firms, including the trading arms of investment banks, are not genuinely operating in their home jurisdiction, "this may provide grounds for not granting or withdrawing authorization", ESMA said.
+If regulators believe that investment firms, such as broker-dealers including the trading arms of banks, are not genuinely operating in their home jurisdiction, "this may provide grounds for not granting or withdrawing authorization", ESMA said.

 In a separate opinion on secondary trading, ESMA said decision-making for designing, controlling and monitoring trading systems' operations should not be outsourced outside the EU.